surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.16.0-dev.7 =
+= 7.16.0-dev.8 =

-(2020/08/07) Added a new API integration module for Shopper Approved customer ratings and reviews.
-Added shortening service API status to the SSO &gt; Dashboard &gt; Premium Features Status metabox.
+(2020/08/08) Added an API integration module for Shopper Approved customer ratings and reviews.
+Added Schema 1:1, 4:3, and 16:9 images for Google.

 = 7.15.0 =